davidgiven/fluxengine/doc/greaseweazle.md

 Supported features with the GreaseWeazle include:

-  - simple reading and writing of disks
+  - simple reading and writing of disks, seeking etc
   - erasing disks
   - determining disk rotation speed